 #2.
 “Check Engine Light” is On.

-The best thing to do is retrieve the trouble codes from the car using a diagnostic scan tool.
-P0420, P0421, and P0430 are two common fault codes that indicate a catalytic converter failure.
+The issue can be resolved by checking the trouble codes of the vehicle from a diagnostic scan tool; P0420, P0421, and P0430 are among the most popular fault codes suggesting catalytic converter failure.

 #3.
 Poor Acceleration.